daveograham/Animina/README.md

 INSTALLATION:
 Copy the entire Animina folder to your Maya scripts folder e.g.  ../20xx/scripts

-Copy Qt.py to the ../20xx/scripts folder
+Copy the Qt.py file (from https://github.com/mottosso/Qt.py) to the ../20xx/scripts folder

 Your folder should look like this: